isomerpages/govtech-stp/_travellers-from-brunei-darussalam/02c-rgl-faq.md

 <sup>3</sup> Cohorted company transport refers to an arrangement whereby inbound travellers on the same trip are transported in the same vehicle.

-<sup>4</sup> Travellers can scan the SafeEntry QR code to submit their personal particulars using the TraceTogether app or a recommended QR code scanner app.
+<sup>4</sup> Travellers can scan the SafeEntry QR code to submit their personal particulars using the TraceTogether app or a [recommended QR code scanner app](Frequently Asked Questions).

-<sup>5</sup>